Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Methodology

 \subsection{Local Training with Gradient Projection}

-As previously discussed, projecting the aggregated global update onto an orthogonal subspace may lead to information loss due to misalignment with client-specific gradients.
-Instead, FedProTIP applies projected gradient descent locally on each client and training batch according to where $\nabla\mathbf{W}_{k}^{(t)}$ denotes the gradient computed from client $k$'s local data, and $\boldsymbol{\Phi}^{(1:t-1)}(\boldsymbol{\Phi}^{(1:t-1)})^{\top}$ represents the projection matrix onto the subspace spanned by core bases from earlier tasks.
-(The layer index $l$ has been omitted from subscripts for the sake of simplicity.)
-The operation in Eq.~\ref{pgd} can be interpreted as removing gradient components aligned with past task subspaces, thereby reducing interference with prior knowledge.
-Since the global projection operator $P = I-\Phi\Phi^\top$ is an orthogonal contraction, it never amplifies heterogeneity across clients but only preserves or reduces variance in their updates.
-Convergence analysis of this local training is provided in Appendix~\ref{app:conv-analysis}.
+As previously discussed, projecting only the aggregated global update may fail to constrain client-specific optimization trajectories under heterogeneous data.
+Instead, FedProTIP applies projected gradient descent (PGD) locally on each client and training batch.
+For task $t$ and global round $e \in \{1,\dots,E\}$, client $k$ initializes $\mathbf{W}_{k}^{(t,e,0)} \leftarrow \mathbf{W}^{(t,e-1)}$ and performs $S$ local updates indexed by $s\in \{0,\dots,S-1\}$.
+Let $\boldsymbol{\Phi}^{(1:t-1)}$ denote the matrix of core bases from earlier tasks and define the projection operator $\mathbf{P}^{(t)} \triangleq \mathbf{I}-\boldsymbol{\Phi}^{(1:t-1)}\left(\boldsymbol{\Phi}^{(1:t-1)}\right)^\top$.
+FedProTIP then performs the projected update where $\nabla\mathbf{W}_{k}^{(t,e,s)}$ denotes the stochastic gradient computed from client $k$'s local mini-batch at step $(t,e,s)$.
+(Projection is applied layer-wise; the layer index $l$ is omitted from subscripts for the sake of simplicity.)
+The operation in Eq.~\ref{pgd} removes gradient components aligned with past task subspaces, thereby reducing interference with prior knowledge and mitigating catastrophic forgetting.
+We empirically verify the effectiveness of this local projection mechanism in \cref{subsec:impact-local-proj}.